merijnvervoorn/dodge/README.md

 # 🏛️ DODGE: Department of Dutch Government Efficiency

-A parody of the Department of Government Efficiency (DOGE), but with Dutch data.
-DODGE: "Because sometimes civil servants can dodge a little too well!" 🏃💨
+Parody of the Department of Government Efficiency (DOGE) page with Dutch data.
+The project was created to see if Elon has a point with his criticism of the efficiency of the American government.
+If so, then maybe it is time to create the Department of Dutch Government Efficiency.
+If not, then maybe we shouldn't take Elon so seriously.

 ---